Russia arrests US-Russian citizen for treason after she gave $51 to Ukraine, employer says - KVIA

 “Russia does not recognize dual citizenship, considers them to be Russian citizens first and foremost, and so oftentimes we have a difficult time getting consular assistance, but we will pursue it in all matters where a US citizen is detained,” State Department Spokesperson Matthew Miller said at a press briefing.

-The FSB also accused the woman of taking part in “public actions to support the Kyiv regime” while in the US.
+The FSB also accused Karelina of taking part in “public actions to support the Kyiv regime” while in the US.
 “Operational search activities and investigative actions continue.
 The court chose a preventive measure in the form of detention for the accused,” it said.

 The Sverdlovsk Regional Court press service told RIA her hearing was meant to take place on Tuesday, but due to the absence of a lawyer it has now been postponed until February 29.